mpdroog/docker-iqfeed/README.md

 ===============
 Access IQFeed datafeed through TCP (port 9100) or HTTP (port 8080);

-This is a Ubuntu-docker container that runs wine/Xvfb/IQFeed and offer this as TCP/HTTP-endpoint.
+This is an Alpine-docker container that runs wine/Xvfb/IQFeed and offer this as TCP/HTTP-endpoint.

 Usage container
 =========